 The amendments must be applied prospectively.
 Earlier application is permitted if, at the same time or earlier, an entity also applies all of the amendments contained in the Amendments to References to the Conceptual Framework in IFRS Standards (March 2018).
 Effective for annual periods beginning on or after 1 January 2022.
-The Group will assess the potential effect of the amendments on its consolidated financial statements on the transition date.
+The amendment is not expected to have a significant impact on the Group's consolidated financial statement.